Qazeer/artefacts.help/pages/windows/registry_terminalserverclient.md

 remote host requires `NLA`) and the certificate warning has been accepted (if a warning was displayed).

-Entries are added / updated in near real-time.
+Entries are added/updated in near real-time.

 ### Information of interest